ansible-junos-stdlib: junos-eznc required version - not correct

 Ansible actually only uses the shebang line to determine that the module is written in Python.
 If the line contains

-, it is assumed to be a module written in Python.Ansible best practice is that the line actually be:
+python, it is assumed to be a module written in Python.Ansible best practice is that the line actually be:

 Regardless of the Python path in the shebang line, Ansible executes the module with the Python interpreter specified by the

-inventory variable. (note: this is an inventory variable, not an environment variable, configuration variable, or playbook variable.)The value of
+ansible_python_interpreterinventory variable. (note: this is an inventory variable, not an environment variable, configuration variable, or playbook variable.)The value of

-variable to the correct value for your installation in the inventory file.
+ansible_python_interpreterdefaults to/usr/bin/python.
+If your Python is in another location, you MUST set theansible_python_interpretervariable to the correct value for your installation in the inventory file.